Search

 RAPIX Lighting Control integration can range from simple wired interfaces, through to complex software interfaces.

-Serial Interface
+Serial Interfaces

 The RAPIX Zone Controller can integrate with other devices and systems using a serial connection (RS232).
 Custom logic code allows reading and writing the serial interface.